pablocasares/enricher/docs/getting_started/base_tutorial.md

 The "*Topic creation*" messages indicates that one or more Kafka topics does not exist and has been created.

-Now you can produce some input message first into `metrics` Kafka topic and then into `alarms`, but first you could open a Kafka consumer to check the output messages.
+Now you can produce some input messages first into `metrics` Kafka topic and then into `alarms`, but first you could open a Kafka consumer to check the output messages.

 Consumer from `output`